HTTP Status Code is returned when an HTTP request is made to the server. The server returns an HTTP Status Code in

 411 – Length required: Your request doesn’t meet the length of its content, which is required by the requested resource.

 500 – Internal server error: A very generic error when the server encountered an error due to various reasons.
-Logs must be examined to see why the server has responded internal error.
+Logs must be examined to see why the server has responded to an internal error.

 503 – Service unavailable: The server can’t serve your request.
 This could be due to either server is too busy in other stuff or almost dead.